basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 MapReduce queries in Riak have two components: (1) a list of inputs and (2) a list of "steps," or "phases."

-Each element of the input list is a bucket-key pair.
-This bucket-key pair may also be annotated with "key-data," which will be passed as an argument to a map function when evaluated on the object stored under that bucket-key pair.
+Each element of the input list is an object location, as specified by [[bucket type|Using Bucket Types]], bucket, and key.
+This location may also be annotated with "key-data," which will be passed as an argument to a map function when evaluated on the object stored under that bucket-key pair.